Entanglement dynamics in $\kappa$-deformed spacetime: Introduction

-In this paper we investigate the entanglement dynamics for two-atom system coupled to a scalar field in $\kappa$-deformed spacetime, and compare the results with that in Minkowski spacetime.
-Firstly, the master equation that governs the system evolution is derived, and the standard field theory techniques developed for the commutative spacetime is used to explore this $\kappa$-deformed scalar theory~\cite{Harikumar2012,Liu2018}.
-Then we consider the evolution behaviors of entanglement between the two atoms with different trajectories in $\kappa$-deformed spacetime and Minkowski background.
-Our results demonstrate that the relativistic motion of the atoms can help us to distinguish the entanglement dynamics between in $\kappa$-deformed spacetime and in Minkowski spacetime.
-Besides, when choosing special initial states which may introduce the environment-induced interatomic interaction, the atomic entanglement dynamics could also behave quite differently in these two universes.
-Thus this entanglement dynamics difference of two atoms can be used to distinguish the $\kappa$-deformed spacetime and the Minkowski spacetime in principle.
+In this study, we investigate the entanglement dynamics of a two-atom system coupled to a scalar field in $\kappa$-deformed spacetime and compare the results with that in Minkowski spacetime.
+First, the master equation that governs the system evolution is derived, and the standard field theory techniques developed for the commutative spacetime are used to explore this $\kappa$-deformed scalar theory~\cite{Harikumar2012,Liu2018}.
+Then, we consider the evolution behavior of entanglement between two atoms with different trajectories in $\kappa$-deformed spacetime and Minkowski background.
+Our results indicate that the relativistic motion of the atoms can help us distinguish the entanglement dynamics between $\kappa$-deformed and Minkowski spacetimes.
+In addition, when choosing special initial states that may introduce the environment-induced interatomic interaction, the atomic entanglement dynamics could also behave quite differently in these two universes.
+Thus, the differences in the entanglement dynamics of two atoms can be used to distinguish $\kappa$-deformed and Minkowski spacetimes in principle.

-The paper is organized as follows.
-In section \ref{section2}, basic formulaes of the master equation for two-atom system interacting with scalar field are reviewed.
-We also take a review of $\kappa$-deformed scalar theory written in commutative spacetime and its propagator.
-In section \ref{section3}, we consider the dynamics of entanglement for two-atom system in $\kappa$-deformed spacetime and Minkowski spacetime without the enviornment-induced interatomic interaction.
-In section \ref{section4}, the influence of the enviornment-induced interatomic interaction on the behaviors of the entanglement dynamics is explored in detail.
-Finally, we end up with conclusions in section \ref{section5}.
+This paper is organized as follows: In Section \ref{section2}, the basic formulas of the master equation for the two-atom system interacting with the scalar field are reviewed.
+We also review the $\kappa$-deformed scalar theory written in commutative spacetime and its propagator.
+In Section \ref{section3}, we consider the entanglement dynamics of the two-atom system in $\kappa$-deformed and Minkowski spacetimes without the environment-induced interatomic interaction.
+In Section \ref{section4}, the influence of the environment-induced interatomic interaction on the behavior of the entanglement dynamics is explored in detail.
+Finally, in Section \ref{section5}, we present our conclusions.

-Throughout the whole paper we employ natural units $c=\hbar=1$.
+Throughout the paper, we employ natural units $c=\hbar=1$.
 Relevant constants are restored when needed for the sake of clarity.